I am still captivated by the cozy charm of Copenhagen after taking a brief trip there earlier this week.

 - It’s all too easy to spend a whole afternoon in a poster shop if you’re not conscious of time.

-- Tivoli is the physical embodiment of holiday spirit.
+- Tivoli is the physical embodiment of the holiday spirit.
 Every path reveals a different array of festive lights and sparkling tinsel, while golden archways and colorful bridges turn the whole park into a glistening Christmas phenomenon.
+(Book your skip-the-line tickets to Tivoli here!)

 - Hostels that serve free breakfast are the best kind of hostels.